 We ensure continuous dialog with our business-to-business customers through our sales representatives, brand tracker surveys, customer satisfaction surveys, advisory network, knowledge management and sharing, customer hotline and support, audiology conferences, online customer communities, and complaint management channels.
 We provide a broad range of professional training and courses that address the various specializations in the hearing care industry.
 We also organize e-learning seminars, road shows, face-to-face in-clinic training, and technical marketing material to help transfer our knowledge and train hearing care specialists.

 We engage with end users and patients through satisfaction surveys and online consumer communities such as Hearing LikeMe.com and Advanced Bionics’ Bionic Ear Association (BEA™).
 HearingLikeMe.com brings together people whose lives have been touched by hearing loss.
-Up to 15,000 visitors worldwide – those with hearing loss, as well as parents, spouses, and hearing care professionals – benefit monthly from the site’s many educational and inspirational articles and videos.
+The website is visited by more than 30’000 people every month and provides those with hearing loss - as well as parents, spouses, and hearing care professionals - daily educational and inspirational news articles and videos.
 BEA™ aims to improve the quality of life of individuals with severe-to-profound hearing loss by providing valuable information, education, and awareness on cochlear implants.
 As a community of hearing health professionals and cochlear implant recipients, the BEA™ offers important support services to help recipients “Hear and Be Heard™”.

 Sonova’s employees are key to its success.
 We foster a spirit of innovation, shared engagement, and personal responsibility.
 Through our vision, we want to ensure that our employees experience their work as genuinely meaningful.